Skip to main content

 Protecting a controller with a permission

-[AuthorizePermission("MyCustomPermissions", "EditSettings")] public class EditSettingsController: Controller { public ActionResult Index() { return View(); } }
+[AuthorizePermission("MyCustomPermissions", "EditSettings")] public class EditSettingsController : Controller { public ActionResult Index() { return View(); } }

-When a downstream system can validate roles but not permissions, the documentation shows registering a virtual role backed by a permission:
+When a downstream system can validate roles but not permissions, register a virtual role backed by a permission.
+This pattern is useful when integrating CMS security with external infrastructure that only understands roles.

-[InitializableModule] [ModuleDependency((typeof (EPiServer.Web.InitializationModule)))] public class VirtualRoleInitializer: IInitializableModule { public void Initialize(InitializationEngine context) { var virtualRoleRepository = context.Locate.Advanced.GetInstance<IVirtualRoleRepository>(); virtualRoleRepository.Register("EditSettingsVirtualRole", new PermissionRole { Permission = MyCustomPermissions.EditSettings }); } public void Uninitialize(InitializationEngine context) {} public void Preload(string[] parameters) {} }
+[InitializableModule] [ModuleDependency(typeof(EPiServer.Web.InitializationModule))] public class VirtualRoleInitializer : IInitializableModule { public void Initialize(InitializationEngine context) { var virtualRoleRepository = context.Locate.Advanced .GetInstance<IVirtualRoleRepository>(); virtualRoleRepository.Register("EditSettingsVirtualRole", new PermissionRole { Permission = MyCustomPermissions.EditSettings }); } public void Uninitialize(InitializationEngine context) {} }

-Virtual roles
+Virtual Roles

 Mapped roles in appsettings.json

-...
-"EpiServer" : { "Cms" : { "MappedRoles" : { "Items" : { "SearchAdmins" : { "MappedRoles" : [ "WebAdmins", "Administrators" ], "ShouldMatchAll" : "false" } } } } } ...
+"EpiServer": { "Cms": { "MappedRoles": { "Items": { "SearchAdmins": { "MappedRoles": [ "WebAdmins", "Administrators" ], "ShouldMatchAll": "false" } } } } }

 Registering virtual roles programmatically

-Securing the edit and admin UI
+Securing the Edit and Admin UI

 Block access to edit/admin on a public front

-var publicFront = _configuration.GetValue<bool ?> ("PublicFront"); if (publicFront.GetValueOrDefault(true)) { services.Configure<AuthorizationOptions>(o => o.AddPolicy(CmsPolicyNames.CmsAdmin, b => b.RequireAssertion(c => false))); services.Configure<AuthorizationOptions>(o => o.AddPolicy(CmsPolicyNames.CmsEdit, b => b.RequireAssertion(c => false))); }
+var publicFront = _configuration.GetValue<bool?>("PublicFront"); if (publicFront.GetValueOrDefault(true)) { services.Configure<AuthorizationOptions>(o => o.AddPolicy(CmsPolicyNames.CmsAdmin, b => b.RequireAssertion(c => false))); services.Configure<AuthorizationOptions>(o => o.AddPolicy(CmsPolicyNames.CmsEdit, b => b.RequireAssertion(c => false))); }

 Rename the UI path and adjust protected modules

-Cookie security and HTTPS
+Cookie Security and HTTPS

 services.ConfigureApplicationCookie(c => c.Cookie.SecurePolicy = _webHostingEnvironment.IsDevelopment() ?
-Microsoft.AspNetCore.Http.CookieSecurePolicy.SameAsRequest : Microsoft.AspNetCore.Http.CookieSecurePolicy.Always);
+CookieSecurePolicy.SameAsRequest : CookieSecurePolicy.Always);

 Content access rights (ACLs) determine who can read, edit, publish, or administer content.
-Administrators manage these access rights through the CMS UI by creating users, groups, and roles and applying permissions to content items, blocks, media, folders, and language variations.
+Administrators manage these through the CMS UI by creating users, groups, and roles and applying permissions to content items, blocks, media, folders, and language variations.

 Conclusion

-Security and access management in Optimizely CMS 12 (PaaS) rely on ASP.NET Core authentication and authorization, extended with CMS-specific capabilities:
+Security and access management in Optimizely CMS 12 rely on ASP.NET Core authentication and authorization, extended with CMS-specific capabilities:

-• Multiple authentication schemes support mixed-mode scenarios.
+• Multiple authentication schemes support mixed-mode scenarios where editors and visitors authenticate differently.

 • Permissions to functions provide feature-level security with both UI-managed assignments and code-defined permissions.